-Soldiers in the Regional Training Site-Maintenance's Construction Equipment Repairer Course learn about engines and other equipment during course operations March 6, 2024, at Fort McCoy The course has two phases of training.
+Soldiers in the Regional Training Site-Maintenance's Construction Equipment Repairer Course learn about engines and other equipment during course operations March 6, 2024, at Fort McCoy.
+The course has two phases of training.

-McCoy Regional Training Site (RTS)-Maintenance facility trains every year, many are Soldiers training to the 91L military occupational specialty of construction equipment repairer.
+- Among the thousands of students the Fort McCoy Regional Training Site (RTS)-Maintenance facility trains every year, many are Soldiers training to the 91L military occupational specialty of construction equipment repairer.

 By description by the Army at goarmy.com, a construction equipment repairer has a significant role in Army operations.

 "As a construction equipment repairer, you'll keep the Army's engineer equipment safe and operational by repairing and maintaining trucks, bulldozers, power shovels, and other heavy equipment that is needed for construction," the description states.
-"You'll replace and perform tune-ups on brakes, motors, engines, drive pumps, water pumps, transmissions, and high-pressure hydraulic syssaid.
-Phase one of training is 120 hours and consists of 40 hours of shop operations, 40 hours of basic electrical systems training, and 40 hours of hydraulic systems training.
-Phase two training is 179 hours and consists of 80 hours of diesel systems training, 40 hours of power train systems training, 40 hours of brake systems training, and 19 hours of preventive maintenance checks and services training
+"You'll replace and perform tune-ups on brakes, motors, engines, drive pumps, water pumps, transmissions, and high-pressure hydraulic systems."

 At RTS-Maintenance at Fort McCoy, the 91L10 Construction Equipment Repairer Course trains both active- and reserve-component Soldiers into the career field in two phases, said Master Sgt.
 William Parker, chief instructor for RTS-Maintenance.
-The course has two phases of training, Parker